The BEST Limoncello Whiskey Sour Cocktail Recipe

 Mocktail Whiskey Sour

 A mocktail version of this cocktail is just as delicious!
-For the mocktail, you would omit the whiskey and substitute with extra ginger beer or club soda!
+For the mocktail, you would omit the whiskey and substitute it with extra ginger beer or club soda!
 Then substitute the limoncello for freshly squeezed lemon juice.
-Don't forget to omit the bitters as well since bitters contains alcohol.
-Then top with a fun garnish!
-I used a rosemary sprig for that woodsy flavor but you can also garnish with a cherry and orange slice!

 Top tips

-- I highly recommend using a cocktail shaker for this recipe, instead of just stirring the cocktail.
-The cocktail shaker helps to seamlessly combine the whiskey, limoncello, and other flavors into a flavorful, and cohesive cocktail experience.
+• I highly recommend using a cocktail shaker for this recipe, instead of just stirring the cocktail.
+The cocktail shaker helps to seamlessly combine the whiskey, limoncello, and other flavors into a flavorful and cohesive cocktail experience.

 Frequently Asked Questions (FAQs)

 Yes!
 Whiskey sours are typically made in a cocktail shaker with ice to keep the cocktail ice cold.
-Then the whiskey sour is poured over ice and served in an old fashioned glass.
-A larger ice cube for serving is preferred to prevent a "watered down" cocktail.
+Then the whiskey sour is poured over ice and served in an old-fashioned glass.
+A larger ice cube for serving is preferred to prevent a “watered down” cocktail.

 Looking for other recipes like this?
 Try these: